We're updating our terminology in Jira

 Applies to: Any period of time

-Shows the statuses of issues over time.
+Shows the statuses of work items over time.

 This helps you identify potential bottlenecks that need to be investigated.